levimcg/hankerz/README.md

 # Hankerz
-A simple vanilla JavaScript plugin for adding anchor links to headings in your static website.
+A simple vanilla JavaScript plugin for adding anchor links to headings on your static website.

 ## Getting started